imsudip/coreply/README.md

 All contributions are welcome!
 However, the code was based on an old project in 2016, so please be patient with the code quality and expect major architectural changes in the future.

-## Roadmap

-### Planned Features

--   Hosted version
--   Support for more messaging apps

-### Known Issues
+## Known Issues

 -   The app cannot read images, videos, voice notes, or other non-text content.
 Contextual suggestions may be limited in these cases.
--   ~~Autofill suggestions in WhatsApp on a non-English locale may include extra words.
-This is a known issue and will be fixed in a future release.~~ Fixed in v1.0.
+-   Hint text 'Message' in WhatsApp is treated as typed text on devices running Android 12 or lower.
 -   Banking apps in asia commonly block apps from unknown sources having accessibility services permission due to security reasons.
 If you are facing this issue, you can setup [an accessibility shortcut](https://support.google.com/accessibility/android/answer/7650693?hl=en#step_1) to toggle the coreply on/off quickly.
 In the future there might be a Play Store listing to avoid this issue.

 ## License Notice